HCGB-IGTP/BacterialTyper/docs/source/devel/documentation/documentation.rst

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^

-To build the docs, you will need to install several python modules as documentation is generated from reStructuredText_ (ReST) using the Sphinx_ documentation generation tool.
+To build the docs, you will need to install several python modules because documentation is generated from reStructuredText_ (ReST) using the Sphinx_ documentation generation tool.